skyscrapers/terraform-loadbalancers/README.md

 * [`target_health_unhealthy_threshold`]: Int(optional, 2): The number of consecutive health check failures before considering a target unhealthy
 * [`target_health_matcher`]: Int(optional, 200): The HTTP codes to use when checking for a successful response from a target
 * [`target_health_protocol`]: String(optional): The protocol to use for the health check.
 If not set, it will use the same protocal as target_protocol
+* [`target_type`]: String(optional, "instance"): The type of target that you must specify when registering targets with this target group.
+The possible values are instance (targets are specified by instance ID) or ip (targets are specified by IP address).
 * [`tags`]: Map(optional, {}): Optional tags

 ### Output